LubinKerhuel/hugo/content/post/pitot-build/index.md

 ## Principle

 A Pitot-Darcy tube is an air speed sensor commonly used in aviation.
 It consists of a tube pointing in the forward direction.
-When the sensor moves forward a stop pressure $P\_t$ appears at its tip.
-The differential pressure $P\_{diff}$ is measured between the tip of the tube $P\_t$ and the ambient pressure $P\_s$.
+When the sensor moves forward a stop pressure $P\_t$ is added at its tip.
+The differential pressure $P\_{diff}$ is measured between the tip of the tube $P\_t$ and the static pressure $P\_s$.
 One variant named from its inventor Prandtl tube has static air ports directly on the side of the tube.

-The pressure measured is the square of the air-speed : $P_t = P_s + \frac{1}{2}\rho v^2$ where $ P_t $ and $P_s$ are measured in Pascal unit (Pa). $\rho$ is the air density constant typically in $[1.14 \ 1.34]$ depending on temperature & altitude. $v$ is the air-speed in $m.s^{-1}$.
+The pressure added at tube tip is the square of the air-speed : $P\_t = P\_s + \frac{1}{2}\rho v^2$ where $ P\_t $ and $P\_s$ are measured in Pascal unit (Pa). $\rho$ is the air density constant typically in $[1.14 \ 1.34]$ depending on temperature & altitude. $v$ is the air-speed in $m.s^{-1}$.
 The differential pressure measured is $P\_{diff} = P_t - P_s = \frac{1}{2}\rho v^2$

 ## Prandtl tube

 Prandtl tube is made of an inner tube placed within an outer tube.
-At their tip, both tubes are centered.
+Both tubes are centered at their tip making the inner tube ling at the center of the outer tube.
 Space between the two tubes is filled-in with an epoxy adhesive (Araldite or equivalent) on few mm near the tip.
 The side of the outer tube is drilled to sense the static pressure.
 At the bottom, the inner tube which is longer act as a connector for the dynamic pressure sensor and third short tube is added to create a connector to the static pressure area which lies in the empty space between the two tube.

 The static pressure holes must be drilled at a minimum distance from the tube tip where airflow perturbations are reduced.
 A distance 4 times the diameter (d=4mm)of the outer tube is retains here (16mm).
 Four 1mm holes were drilled with a dremel hand tool.
 The three tubes are presented on the figure below.